gregmeldrum/localLLM/primer.md

 ### Context Window Length

 The input and output of any LLM is limited by it's supported context window length.
-Initially most models were limited to 1024 - 2048 tokens, but recently we've seen a number of models with larger context sizes.
+Initially most models were limited to 1024 - 2048 tokens, but recently we've seen a number of models with larger context sizes (4096, 8192).

 ### License